SpikeInterface/spikeinterface/doc/modules/widgets.rst

 * | :code:`sortingview`: web-based and interactive rendering using the `sortingview <https://github.com/magland/sortingview>`_
   | and `FIGURL <https://github.com/flatironinstitute/figurl>`_ packages.

-Version 0.100.0, also come with this new backend:
+Version 0.100.0, also comes with this new backend:
 * | :code:`ephyviewer`: interactive Qt based using the `ephyviewer <https://ephyviewer.readthedocs.io/en/latest/>`_ package